Andrea Radasanu, Ph.D.

 I am so pleased to be director of the University Honors Program.
-It is very exciting to lead the Honors program in encouraging academic excellence and enhanced experiential educational experiences, while fostering a close-knit and inclusive community of Huskies that will last well beyond graduation.
+It is very exciting to lead the program in encouraging academic excellence and enhanced educational experiences, while fostering a close-knit and inclusive community of Huskies that will last well beyond graduation.

-In my faculty role, I study the history of political philosophy and teach courses that focus on liberalism, democratic theory, the ethics of war and span both ancient and modern political thought.
+In my faculty role, I study the history of political philosophy and teach courses that focus on liberalism, democratic theory and the ethics of war and span both ancient and modern political thought.
 I am devoted to enriched undergraduate education in and out of the classroom.
 Among other activities in this arena, I am editor-in-chief of the online undergraduate journal Compass: An Undergraduate Journal of American Political Ideas.
 I am proud to have won the Excellence in Undergraduate Teaching Award in 2012 and the Honors Great Professor Award in 2019.

 As the associate director of academic strategic planning, my work includes collaborating with NIU colleges and campus offices to promote and advance the University Honors Program.
 I serve as one of the program advisors and supervise Honors Fellows.
 In addition, I support students as they complete their Senior Honors Capstone projects.

 Before moving to Illinois in 2009, I worked as a teacher in the K-12 public education system in Shiprock and Albuquerque, New Mexico, and concluded my teaching career as an inclusion specialist in Davis, California.
 I earned my bachelor's degree from New Mexico State University in elementary education with an endorsement in special education and my master's degree in adult and higher education at NIU.

 After being part of the NIU Honors Program for several years, it has been my privilege to mentor students as they work to meet their professional and personal goals and complete honors program requirements.
 I encourage interested students to meet with me to explore the wonderful opportunities and experiences available to them in the program!